 The Body of Christ

 We believe that every believer in the Church Age is baptized by the Holy Spirit into the spiritual body of Christ upon salvation (1 Cor.
 12:13).
 We believe that the body of Christ was a great mystery that was hid from past ages until it was first revealed by Christ through the apostle Paul (Eph.
 3:1-12).
 There is only one body (Eph.
 4:4), of which Christ is the Head (Eph.
 1:22-23).
 The body of Christ (the church) is a spiritual organism made up of all born-again Christians.

 We believe in following the Biblical pattern of baptism.
 Water baptism is only for those who have first believed in Jesus (Acts 8:37).
 It is full immersion into water symbolizing and identifying with the death, burial, and resurrection of Christ (Mt.
 3:16).
 Baptism will also identify you with the church.
 It is obedience to the Lord’s command (Mt.
 28:19).
 Water baptism can in no wise impute grace or forgiveness of sins (1Cor.
 1:17 & Rom.
 4:24).

 The Lord’s Supper

-We believe that Christ is coming secretly before the tribulation period for the members of His body.
-The dead in Christ will rise first and those that are alive will be “caught up” to meet Christ in the air (1Thes.
-4:13-18).
-The blessed hope (Titus 2:13) of the body of Christ is distinct from the literal Second Coming of Christ back to the earth in judgment at the end of the tribulation period in order to set up His righteous kingdom (Rev. 19:11-16).
+The blessed hope (Titus 2:13) of the body of Christ is distinct from the literal Second Coming of Christ, when He will return to the earth in judgment at the end of the tribulation period to set up His righteous kingdom (Rev. 19:11-16).